ralph-groupscholar/groupscholar-impact-vault/ralph-progress.md

 - Implemented copy + download actions so teams can move the brief into decks quickly.
 - Styled the export panel with a readable text preview and action row.

+## Iteration 7 - 2026-02-07 19:43:22 EST
+- Seeded the production Impact Vault database with live pulse metrics and signal records.

 ## Iteration 7 - 2026-02-07 19:40:27 EST
 - Wired the Insight Library to load live signals from the Impact Vault API with refresh support.
 - Added sync status messaging plus signal count and last-sync metadata to keep the feed transparent.